-In order to make that happen though, you should have a better understanding of each and every step, in order to use them to your advantage and craft your own iconic heroes.
-So here are those 12 steps, translated and ready for use in your story:
+In order to make that happen though, you should have a better understanding of each and every step.
+Then you can use them to your advantage and craft your own iconic heroes.
+So here are those 12 steps, translated and ready for use in your story.

 1) The ordinary world

 This step refers to the hero’s normal life at the start of the story, before the adventure begins.